Treading unfamiliar ground with a familiar friend

 Simon – Life has its little bonuses.

+While the likes of Al and Barnes offered our reluctant hero unconditional support and ultimately put him on a plateau of selfless heroism, Zeus proves much more resistant, and for a while McClane is as much an enemy as the no good gangbangers doing their utmost to drag his young family down to their level.
+In fact, he is worse: he’s white.
+Like Riggs and Murtaugh in the original Lethal Weapon, the two don’t feel they need each other, but an unfortunate circumstance leaves them with no other choice, and as with many of the best and most enduring friendships, fate intercedes and an unlikely bond is formed.
 Unsurprisingly, a version of the screenplay almost became the fourth Lethal Weapon.
 Originally entitled ‘Simon Says’, the proposed movie was meant for budding action star Brandon Lee before tragedy saw him accidentally shot by a live round while filming The Crow, and when the Mel-Gibson led rewrite failed to make waves at Warner Brothers, the script was sold to Fox and the rest is history.

-This time, original director John McTiernan is back in the hot seat, and it is apparent from the offset that he knows exactly what makes McClane tick.
-Perhaps the movie’s biggest strength is its decision to have McClane’s third outing set in the ‘Big Apple’.
-In the first two movies, McClane had been out of his jurisdiction, dealing with bureaucratic suits who were unwilling to throw away the rule book.
-We had heard all about our hero’s backlog of New York scumbags, but we had never witnessed him on home turf, and the director makes full use of the city, dragging our unlikely duo from Harlem to the Underground to Central Park as they flee from crisis to crisis, playing ‘Simon Says’ with a madman intent on blowing up the city.
+This time, John McTiernan is back in the director’s chair, and it is apparent from the offset that he knows exactly what makes McClane tick.
+Perhaps the movie’s biggest strength is its decision to have our washed-out hero’s third outing set in ‘The Big Apple’.
+In the first two movies, McClane had been out of his jurisdiction, dealing with bureaucratic suits who were unwilling to throw away the rule book and bend to his East Coast ways.
+We had heard all about our hero’s backlog of New York scumbags, but we had never witnessed him on home turf, and the director makes full use of the city, dragging our unlikely duo from Harlem to the Underground to Central Park as they flee from crisis to crisis, playing a deadly yet patronising game of ‘Simon Says’ with a madman intent on blowing up the city.

-Unlike the first two movies, which were confined to a corporate skyscraper and international airport respectively, our hero is here given the freedom of a sprawling metropolis.
-This may seem like a departure on the surface of things, but the reality is, New York City’s hugely populated grid system proves just as claustrophobic, its giant buildings and unwavering structure caging our two protagonists as they desperately dash from one potential disaster to the next.
-Since announcing Simon’s planned acts of terrorism would lead to all-out panic, every citizen is both a potential victim and obstacle.
+Unlike the first two movies, which were confined to a corporate skyscraper and an international airport respectively, our hero is here given the freedom of a sprawling metropolis.
+This may seem like a departure on the surface of things, but in reality New York City’s hugely populated grid system proves just as claustrophobic, its giant buildings and unwavering structure caging our two protagonists as they desperately dash from one potential disaster to the next.
+Since announcing Simon’s planned acts of terrorism would lead to all-out panic, every citizen is both a potential victim and an obstacle.
 Whether it’s the necessity of reaching a pay phone that is currently in use, commandeering a vehicle or simply convincing people that their lives are in danger, the odds are quickly stacked against McClane and his unwilling sidekick, a fact that Simon takes great pleasure in exploiting.

 Zeus: What am I doing?